tozti/ext-boilerplate/README.md

 # tozti-boilerplate
 *A common boilerplate for tozti extensions.*

 This package provides a basic file structure to start coding your own tozti extension.
-It comes pre-configured with [Webpack](https://webpack.js.org/), and supports
+It comes pre-configured with [Webpack](https://webpack.js.org/), and supports ES6 transpiling using Babel, SASS and image optimisation.

 ## Getting started.